top of page

 Disclaimer: This post is sponsored by Priority Pass.
 I may earn a commission if you sign up through my link, which helps support my travel blog.
 Thank you for your support!

-Let’s be honest – Heathrow is one of those airports that can go from smooth sailing to “why is there a 45-minute queue for Pret?” in the blink of an eye.
+Let’s be honest, Heathrow is one of those airports that can go from smooth sailing to “why is there a 45-minute queue for Pret?” in the blink of an eye.
 But there’s a silver lining: get yourself into a decent lounge and suddenly things feel much calmer (and tastier).
+Heathrow lounges typically cost £40 and upwards per visit.
+Flying twice this year?
+That’s already around £80.

 The Best Lounges at Heathrow – Ranked from Champagne to Chaos